bradallenfisher/php5.6-centos6-mysql5.6/README.md

-There is also a vagrant box available:
+There is also a fully provisioned vagrant box available: vagrant init bradallenfisher/centos-6.7-x86_64-php-5.6; vagrant up --provider virtualbox

 It contains:
 - php 5.6